MrPoisen/simplesockets/docs/Securesockets_selfwritten.md

 The use of the SelfmadeCipher_Socket module is <span style="color:firebrick"> ***not*** </span> recommended.
 For real secure communication, use the Pycryptodome variant.
+Both variants already contain an `on_connect` function.
+The Server already contains an `on_disconnect` function.